sumantripuraneni/secrets-sync-agent/README.md

 *  a single value to file based on selected key
 *  Jinja2 template

+As mentioned in platform secrest section, this agents needs to two configMaps, connection configMap doesn't change, however the second ConfigMap would to retrieve secrets data, <br>

-An example configMap to retrieve secrets data
+An example

 ```yaml
 kind: ConfigMap